drmaize/compvision/README.md

 The DR Maize project has been supported by the U.S. National Science Foundation, Division Of Integrative Organismal Systems (Award No. 1127076) and the US-Israel Binational Agricultural Research and Development Fund, Crop Health Program (Award No. US-5264-20).

 # Licensing and Access
-- The DR Maize CV code is released under a GNU GPLv3 open source license.
+- Source code from the DR Maize project is released on GitHub (https://github.com/drmaize/compvision) under a GNU GPLv3 open source license.
-- The source code is released on GitHub: https://github.com/drmaize/compvision
-- The dependencies vary for each module and are listed in their respective sections, but in a future update we will release with Docker.
+- Analysis-specific modules are available.
+The dependencies vary for each module and are listed in their respective sections.
-- The runable executables and installers are available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
+- Executables and installers are available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
-- The deep learning weights and models are also available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
+- Deep learning weights and models are also available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
+- Multiple modules have been assembled into a pipeline referred to as **DeepXScope 2.0**.
+- Docker containers for self-contained distributions of DeepXScope 2.0 on Windows and Linux OS are now available.
-- Fiji ImageJ can be found: https://imagej.net/Fiji/Downloads.
-MAKE SURE TO DOWNLOAD FIJI (NOT IMAGEJ).
-THEY ARE SIMILAR BUT THE FUNCTIONALITY IS SLIGHTLY DIFFERENT
+- Fiji ImageJ can be found: https://imagej.net/Fiji/Downloads. (**N.B.
+DeepXScope 2.0 requires the Fiji distribution of ImageJ (NOT IMAGEJ)**)

 # Docker Instructions
 As an alternative to downloading and installing the packages into your computer, we have packaged everything together into a Docker image for Windows 10.
 Note because the image is a Windows image, Hyper-v virtualization must be enabled; Hyper-V is available on 64-bit versions of Windows 10 Pro, Enterprise, and Education.
 It is not available on the Home edition.